The Jacobs Institute Innovation Catalysts

 Grant Resources

 Grantees receive monetary stipends at the start of the grant cycle, as requested in their grant proposals.
 Stipends are disbursed in the form of department awards from the UC Berkeley Financial Aid & Scholarships Office; please contact them if you have questions about how receiving a grant would affect your financial aid package or taxes.
 The grantees in each grant cycle will form a cohort, with members serving as peers and resources for each other.
-In addition to the grant stipends, grantees will receive support from the Jacobs Hall makerspace and the CITRIS Invention Lab, including advising from staff and sponsored Maker Passes.
+In addition to the grant stipends, grantees will receive support from the Jacobs Hall makerspace, including advising from staff and sponsored Maker Passes.

 Eligibility and Selection Criteria